-The Stoned Theory Of My Own Destruction is the new working title of a great picaresque suspense that's about twenty-nine-year-old Ray, whose troubles with hallucinogens and struggles with schizophrenia lead him down a crazy path, where he must deal with his dysfunctional family and reality.
-The novel will hopefully be released in the near future.
+The Stoned Theory Of My Own Destruction is adult picaresque that immediately plunges the reader into the dark, seamy side of life for twenty-nine-year-old Ray, whose troubles with hallucinogens and struggles with schizophrenia lead him down a crazy path, where he must deal with his dysfunctional family and reality.
+The novel will be released sometime in the not-too-distant future.

 “I think you've got something really interesting here.
 The drug-addled stream-of-consciousness viewpoint is ambitious, but when it works it's very effective -- almost visceral.”

 “As the novel stands it is mesmerising.
 The almost pure poetry that the author uses helps elevate this novel to a higher level than just a story of a crazy person on drugs.”

 “The book is interesting to read.
 It’s tone is almost like Kerouac’s and rewarding to persist through.”

 “I found the story profound.
 I can honestly say that I have never read anything like this and I will remember it for a very long time to come.”

 "I finished reading your novel.
 What a tour de force!
 The last quarter of the book was brimming with excitement -- well worth the read."

 "Ray’s narrative voice similarly has a lot of energy and Ray’s personality is entertaining and enjoyable.
 Although he is miserable and suffering in many ways, he has an ironic verve and a great sense of humour about his situation and the people around him and the unfolding events.
 Ray’s an engaging character and the narrative voice has a lot of charm."

 Read Richard's good short story available to read online: Pink Bunny Rabbits was accepted for the July/August 2018 issue of Down in the Dirt magazine.